-This statement is for our financial year ending 5 April 2017.
+This statement is for our financial year ending 31 March 2018.

 We are committed to practices that respect human rights in all of our business dealings.

 We do not consider our business activities to pose a high risk of modern slavery.

 We conduct a face to face induction for new employees which includes an outline of our modern slavery prevention objectives.
 Staff are told that they should report any concerns about the treatment of others to the risk and compliance team and any concerns about their own situation to either that team or human resources.